Table of Contents

-Although these cats fall under the category of “classic,” they are only the second most common among the population of tabby cats because their pattern is simply a recessive variant of their genes; therefore, their small number.
+Although these cats fall under the category of “classic,” they are only the second most common among the population of tabby cats because their pattern is simply a recessive variant of their genes; therefore, they are small numbers.

 Nevertheless, classic Tabby cats populate worldwide, especially in the United Kingdom and the Middle East.

 The mackerel tabby pattern can also be named the “bonefish” tabby pattern.

 Its principal characteristic is its vertical and sloping stripes that end at the chest, resembling the inner markings of the mackerel meat or fish bones.

 Their stripes may be continuous or segmented, depending on which area they form (e.g., stomach, neck, back, etc.).

 But they also have rings on their tails, arms, legs and an M-shaped marking located on their forehead.

 Mackerel tabbies also earned themselves the “tiger cat” title because of their coat pattern closely resembling tiger stripes.